 This can eat substantially into your profits, or make your losses even bigger.
-5 day trades is more trades than you should be making in the 2018 market conditions where opportunities are scarce.
+If you are going to be making 5 trades a week, make sure they are high-quality opportunities and not forced trades.
 Trading less will improve your trading profits, and lower your trading fees.

 Avoid Withdrawal Fees